MariaChowdhury/inSightMedicare/README.md

 test_2
 - tests descending order based on the total drug cost and with a tie
 - tests drug_name order is considered when there is a tie in totals cost

+#Algorithm
+I used two hashmaps
+- one hashmap to store drugs and respective costs so that I can calculate total cost
+- one hashmap to store drugs and respective prescibers to calculate the total number of prescribers for a specific drug
+- I used Comparator for sorting purpose